 Today, The Cincinnati and Dayton metropolitan areas are some of the state's fastest-growing metropolitan regions.
-As Cincinnati and Dayton grow, so will Franklin.
+As Cincinnati and Dayton grows, so will Franklin.
 Franklin is a well-established industrial city with both older and recent manufacturing facilities in place and the evidence points toward an upward trajectory for Franklin.

 Franklin Interstate Park is an older park with some property available.
 Recent industrial parks such as the new business park along I-75 (privately held - Heritage Commerce Park) has significant potential for growth (140 undeveloped acres).
-Both Shaker Industrial Park and Franklin Business Park are newer and are ideal for development with additional services being made available.
+Both Shaker Industrial Park and Franklin Business Park are newer in time frame and are both quite develop-able with additional services being made available.
 These two sites represent two of the largest tracts currently available in western Warren County.
 In addition, both areas are close to active railroad service making each prime for both heavy and mid-level manufacturing operations.
-Both sites have excellent access to Interstate-75 for both goods and employees.
-These sites are best situated to those industries needing both truck and rail capabilities: Plastics, Chemicals, Advanced Metals, Automotive, and Distribution.
+Both sites lie quite well and have excellent access to Interstate-75 for both goods and employees.
+These sites are best situated to those industries needing both truck and rail capabilities: Plastics, Chemicals, Advanced Metals, Automotive and Distribution.